bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - The release tag exists remotely.
 - Maven Central has the released artifacts.
 - CLI standalone ZIP/TAR exist for `cli-module`.
-- The GitHub release has the CLI standalone ZIP/TAR and sample logging config assets.
+- The GitHub release has the CLI standalone ZIP/TAR and sample `log4j2_example.xml` logging configuration assets.
 - A separate GitHub release exists for the current tag; it is not folded into another tag's release.
 - The GitHub release body is self-contained and tag-specific: it identifies that version's changes and compatibility impact without relying on README, release-history, issue, or pull-request links for essential meaning.
 - The GitHub release body contains no build/test verification evidence or internal release-process commentary.